collab-uniba/emse_best-answer-prediction/README.md

 * Legacy platforms
   * [Dwolla](https://discuss.dwolla.com/c/api-support) (discontinued, read-only)
   * [Docusign](https://www.docusign.com) (discontinued, unavailable)

-Datasets can be downloaded from the [datasets](https://github.com/collab-uniba/dataset_best-answers_emse/tree/master/datasets) subfolder.

-### Formats
+### Download
-A description of dataset file formats is also available [here](https://github.com/collab-uniba/dataset_best-answers_emse/tree/master/datasets).
+Datasets and the description of their file formats are available be downloaded from the [here](https://github.com/collab-uniba/dataset_best-answers_emse/tree/master/datasets).

 ## Python and  R scripts
 ### Setup
-To ensure proper execution, first run:
+To ensure proper execution, first run the following commands to check for the presence and eventually install all the required packages for R and Python.
 ```
 $ RScripts requirements.R
 $ pip install -r requirements.txt
 ```
-These commands will check for the presence and eventually install all required packages for R and Python.

 ### Automated param tuning
 To start the automated parameter tuning via `caret`, run the `run-tuning.sh` script as described below.